Jguz17/google-leads-frontend/README.md

 # Google Leads Frontend

 Google leads is a project that uses the Google Maps Places API.
 The frontend is built with React, Context API for state management, and Material UI.
-As of 2/21/2021, I have not worked on this project because I am currently focusing on other things at the moment, but I am planning on working on the fullstack features sometime this week!
+As of 2/21/2021, I have not worked on this project.
+There is a bug in the home screen where it doesn't save the correct info to the users "my places".
+The user can manually create their data though.
+So that works.

 ![Image](https://i.imgur.com/lYASqJ4.jpg)